UbiFit

 UbiFit's Glanceable Display

-The garden version of UbiFit's glanceable display bloomed on the wallpaper of the person's mobile phone as they performed physical activities.
+The garden version of UbiFit's glanceable display bloomed on the wallpaper of the user's mobile phone as they performed physical activities.

 Different types of flowers represented different types of activities--cardiovascular training, flexibility, strength, and walking.
 Butterflies indicated goal attainment.